'Surge on top of a surge' to challenge California hospitals

 ‘Surge on top of a surge’ to challenge California hospitalsNew

-LOS ANGELES (AP) — As coronavirus hospitalizations stabilize in parts of California, patients continue to overwhelm hospitals in a large swath of the state.
-Gov. Gavin Newsom warned residents Monday to brace for the impact of surge upon surge from recent holiday travel.
-Intensive care units in Southern California and the San Joaquin Valley have no capacity remaining.
-Newsom said it was self-evident his stay-home order would be extended Tuesday in most of the state.
-Newsom said the state is heading into a new phase it’s been preparing for as it sets up hospital beds in arenas, schools and tents, though it is struggling to staff them.
+LOS ANGELES (AP) — Coronavirus patients are overwhelming hospitals in a large swath of the California even as COVID-19 hospitalizations stabilize in some parts of the state.
+Gov. Gavin Newsom warned residents Monday to brace for the impact of a “surge on top of a surge” from recent holiday travel.
+Intensive care units in Southern California and the agricultural San Joaquin Valley have no capacity remaining.
+Newsom said his stay-at-home order would likely be extended Tuesday in most of the state.
+He said the state is heading into a new phase it’s been preparing for as it sets up hospital beds in arenas, schools and tents, though it’s struggling to staff them.